Online Licensing

 Tagging instructions

-2022 DRAWS
+2024 DRAWS

-Draw results may be viewed online at albertarelm.com.
+Draw results available online at AlbertaRELM

 DRAW RULES including types of Special Harvest Licences for walleye